photoprism/photoprism-docs/docs/developer-guide/setup.md

 * Radomir Sohlich wrote a [pragmatic introduction to Makefiles](https://sohlich.github.io/post/go_makefile/) for Go developers
 * we are using [Go Modules](https://github.com/golang/go/wiki/Modules) for managing our dependencies (new in 1.11)
-* this guide was not tested on Windows, you might need to change docker-compose.yml to make it work with Windows specific paths
+* this guide was not tested on Windows, you might need to edit your `compose.yaml` or `docker-compose.yml` to make it work with Windows specific paths

 ### Apple Silicon, Raspberry Pi, and ARM64